 Under no circumstances can you negotiate your grade with an instructor for personal reasons including outside pressure or your status in Canada.
 It is not fair to other students and it puts your instructor in an awkward position.
-If personal circumstances are affecting your ability to satisfactorily complete your academic work, please make sure to connect with your Program Coordinator.
+If personal circumstances are affecting your ability to satisfactorily complete your academic work, please seek help early at the Langara Global Office.
 If you think you have been marked incorrectly or unfairly, talk to your instructor during office hours.
 Otherwise, the grade you receive is the grade you've earned.